 Yelp began the trend of including noise levels in its ratings, and the rest have all followed suit.

 Zagat, perhaps the most highly regarded restaurant ratings guide, added noise to its famous surveys on customer satisfaction and discovered that noise is the second most complaint-generating problem in restaurants today (second only to lousy service).
 In 2010, 12 percent of Los Angeles restaurant goers ranked noise as the top problem they have with restaurants.
-By 2011, that percentage jumped to 18 percent.
+That percentage has jumped to 18 percent.

 Some restaurateurs are already beginning to install noise abatement and sound absorbing elements in their restaurants since the noise category became a standard in their rating.
 But old standards for noise control – carpeting, heavy fabrics, popcorn ceilings and bulky panels have been replaced by more effective, less visible noise deadening products engineered specifically for this purpose.